WebOfWorlds/WoWAPI/README.md

-# Hello, Web Of Worlds!
+# Hello, Web of Worlds!

 Building an open, adaptive, and interconnected metaverse using modern web standards and features 🚀